Reading and Phonics Information

 Reception and KS1

-A phonics session should take place every day.
+A phonics session takes place four to five times a week.
 Taught sounds should be reviewed and new sounds taught during these sessions.
+The phonics lessons involve guided and shared readng sessions.

-Phonics is continued through the teaching of spelling rules / patterns linked to NLS spelling programme.
+Phonics is continued through the teaching of spelling rules / patterns linked to National Curriculum spelling expectations.

-Read Write Inc. Get Writing intervention programme, which involves phonics, is for children who are struggling with Literacy in the Junior classes.
+Read Write Inc. Fresh Start intervention programme, which involves phonics, is for children who are struggling with Literacy in the Junior classes.
+There is also the possibility of 1:1 tutoring in phonics for the slowest progressing children.

 - Teachers should hear each guided reading group read once a week.